Local housing allowance

 How many rooms am I allowed?

-- any other adult (aged 16 or over)
+- a single adult or young person (aged 16 or over)

 No other rooms are taken into account when this is worked out.
 For example: